 An application for a restraining order under section 17 shall be in the form of Form 8 in the Schedule.

-[Regulation 11 amended in Gazette 28 Apr 2005 p.
+[Regulation 11 amended: Gazette 28 Apr 2005 p.
 1767.]

 12. Money

-(1) Money received by a police officer shall be paid forthwith to the nearest clerk of courts.
+(1) Money received by a police officer shall be paid forthwith to a registrar at the nearest registry of the Magistrates Court.

-(2) The clerk or registrar of the court with whom money has been deposited under the Act shall retain the money in a trust account or transmit it to the accountant, Crown Law Department 2.
+(2) The registrar of the court with whom money has been deposited under the Act shall retain the money in a trust account or transmit it to the relevant officer of the department principally assisting the Minister in the administration of the Act.

-(3) The clerk or registrar, upon production of such documents and orders as may be required, and being satisfied that it is proper to do so, may pay, or authorise the accountant to pay, the money to the appropriate party.
+(3) The registrar, upon production of such documents and orders as may be required, and being satisfied that it is proper to do so, may pay, or authorise the relevant officer of the department to pay, the money to the appropriate party.

+[Regulation 12 amended: Gazette 31 Jul 2007 p.
+3803-4.]

 13. Fees

 The fee to be paid in respect of the execution or attempted execution of a warrant is the fee set out in the Magistrates Court (Fees) Regulations 2005 Schedule 1 Division 3 item 3(b).

-[Regulation 13 inserted in Gazette 28 Apr 2005 p.
+[Regulation 13 inserted: Gazette 28 Apr 2005 p.
 1767.]

 14. Offence and penalty